AN ETHICAL APPROACH TO FASHION

 EXTENDED CLOTHING LIFE

-You can email email@example.com to meet up/ mail your garment.
+You can email firstname.lastname@example.org to answer any questions about your garment.